What is a GED?

 - Most employment or civil service opportunities, and/or

 - Acceptance to a post-secondary institution of higher education

 The GED, like the HiSET and TASC tests, has been crafted to determine if a test-taker’s academic skills match that of the average high school senior.
-The GED test is organized into four sections, all of which parallel the traditional core academic areas of high school curriculums.
+The GED test is organized into four sections, all of which follow the traditional core academic areas that are taught in high school.

-When earned, a high school diploma becomes a representation of one’s educational achievements - at least up until that point in time.
-And, in doing so, a high school diploma acts as a stepping-stone that opens up a door towards one’s personal and professional future.
+When earned, a high school diploma or GED becomes a representation of one’s educational achievements - at least up until that point in time.
+And, in doing so, a high school diploma or GED acts as a stepping-stone that opens up a door towards one’s personal and professional future.

 Many people want to know how a GED differs from a high school diploma.
 To compare the two, consider these facts:

 - Over 20 million people have a GED credential

 - Over 500,000 people each year pass the GED exams

 - More than 60% of GED test takers are interested in pursuing additional education past their GED programs